-Conway Twitty songs livened up the local watering hole's jukebox across parts of five decades and a whopping 40 number one country singles.
+Conway Twitty songs livened up the local watering hole's jukebox across parts of five decades and a whopping 40 No. 1 country singles.

 Numerous hit records and Country Music Association awards, as a solo artist and Loretta Lynn's duet partner, made Twitty perhaps the defining male country singer of 1970s and '80s Nashville.
 When Twitty passed in 1993, he was only 59 years old, so who knows how many more hits might've followed if he'd reached old age.

 The following ten songs from Twitty's Country Music Hall of Fame career cast him as a versatile singer, songwriter and song interpreter, capable of captivating fans with stories about more than just another lonely gal's tight fittin' jeans.

 10. "You're The Reason Our Kids Are Ugly" (With Loretta Lynn)